 The exalted ones in our world remembered their life’s mission.
 They were born ready and eschewed reprogramming.
-They knew their purpose.
-They knew what they’re going to do.
-And soon as they could, they went about their business.
+They knew their purpose and what they were going to do.
+As soon as they could, they went about their business.

 But many of us forget our mission soon after we survive traumatic labor and delivery.
 For most, the entire birthing process renders us amnestic.
 We can’t even call it retrograde amnesia because, according to those ushering us into this world, we’re a clean slate.
-We can’t speak, so most just believe we’re a mass of clay to be molded.
+We can’t speak, so most believe we’re a mass of clay to be molded.
 Or we’re waiting to be filled with knowledge by our parents.
 That’s right.
-Our mothers, maybe fathers, are our first ‘software’ programmers.
+Our mothers, and possibly our fathers, are our first ‘software’ programmers.

-If we’re lucky, our parents’ coding skills will guide us to personal discovery.
-But if they too were traumatized and endured the same fate, we may be SOL.
-Short of having a smooth trauma-free delivery; if we’re to remember our mission, we must be committed to the process heralded by the African proverb “Know thyself.
-“1
+If fortunate, our parents’ skills guide us to discovery.
+But if they too were traumatized, we may be SOL (sh*t outta luck).
+Without a smooth delivery, if we’re to recall our mission, we must commit to the process in the African proverb: “Know thyself.”
+(1)

 The Process

-That’s right.
-And if the caregiver, mom, and dad are anything like mine, they are guilty of parental programming.
-They’ve used social engineering tactics to hack their children’s brains and minds.
-And they’ve done this for one reason.
-They want eternal life.
-And to get it, they go about bending their children’s wills in hopes their ideas will live on through them.
+And if caregivers, like mine, are similar, they’re guilty of parental programming.
+They used social engineering to hack their children’s minds for one reason: they want eternal life, bending wills so their ideas endure.

 Write to reveal